Search our furniture makers database, comprising multiple sources.

 Horne, Abial(l) & Son, Wellclose Sq., London, cm and glass grinders (1765–83).
 Recorded at no. 19, 1768–83.
 Rococo trade card states that he ‘Sells all Sorts of Looking Glasses, Cabinet & Upholstery Goods at the Lowest Prices.
 NB.

-Jouret, Henry, London, carver, gilder and frame maker (1755–75).
-Initially at ‘The Architectural Frame’, Grafton St, Soho, but subsequently moved to ‘The Gold Frame’, Maiden Lane, Covent Gdn.
+Initially at ‘The Architectural Frame’, Grafton Street, Soho, and subsequently moved to ‘The Gold Frame’, Maiden Lane, Covent Garden.

 Dublin, Ireland; japanner (fl.1726)